Sirmione Old Town

 How to Get From Verona to Lake Garda (with Map)

-Both Verona and Lake Garda are the jewels of Northern Italy and top destinations you should definitely have on your bucket list.
-Verona is Italy’s city of love and hometown of Shakespeare’s Romeo and Juliet, while Lake Garda is the largest lake in Italy and one of the most beautiful lakes in Europe.
+Both Verona and Lake Garda are the jewels of Northern Italy and the top destinations you should have on your bucket list.
+Verona is Italy’s city of love and the hometown of Shakespeare’s Romeo and Juliet, while Lake Garda is the largest lake in Italy and one of the most beautiful lakes in Europe.
 The great news is it is fairly easy to get from Verona to Lake Garda even as a day trip.
 The closest town on Lake Garda is Lazise which is only 30 km away from Verona.
 While the furthermost town is Riva del Garda located approximately 90 km from Verona.

-I have been to lake Garda at least 5 times so far, and it is definitely one of my favourite places in Italy where I always return.
+I have been to Lake Garda at least 5 times so far, and it is one of my favorite places in Italy where I always return.
 Let’s deep dive into different ways you can get from the city of love to Lake Garda.

 Verona to Lake Garda Map